json-api/json-api/_format/1.1/index.md

 Clients and servers **MUST** send all JSON:API payloads using the JSON:API media type in the `Content-Type` header.

-> Note: These content negotiation requirements exist to allow future versions of this specification to add additional media type parameters.

 Clients and servers **MUST** specify the `ext` media type parameter in the `Content-Type` header when they have applied one or more extensions to a JSON:API document.